mjordan/islandora_bagger/README.md

 The only admin settings provided by this module are:

 1. The URL of the Islandora Bagger REST endpoint.
 If you are running Islandora in the CLAW Vagrant, and Islandora Bagger on the host machine (i.e., same machine that is hosing the Vagrant), use `10.0.2.2` as your endpoint IP address instead of `localhost`.
-1. The absolute path to the default Islandora Bagger configuration file.
+1. The absolute path on your Drupal server to the default Islandora Bagger configuration file.
 This file is used if no Contexts are configured to use an alternative configuration file.

 ## Using Context to define which configuration file to use

-This module comes with a Context reaction that allows you to use alternative Islandora Bagger configuration file.
+This module comes with a Context reaction that allows you to use Islandora Bagger configuration files other than the default.
 To enable this, do the folowing:

 1. Install Context and Context UI modules.
 1. Create a Context or edit an existing Context.